aichaoukdour/dockerize-the-Spring-boot-application/README.md

 ```sh
 mvn clean package
 ```
+Once maven build success, go target folder and you will be able to see the springboot-docker-demo-0.0.1-

 In the root directory of your Spring Boot project, create a file named `Dockerfile` with the following content: